Benefits of Cold Process Soap vs Commercial Soap

 Cold process soap is biodegradable, often packaged in minimal or recyclable materials, and made in small batches to reduce waste.
 Many artisan soap makers also source organic, fair-trade ingredients.

 When you use cold process soap, you know exactly what's going on your skin.
-There are no hidden ingredients, no unpronounceable chemicals, and no synthetic fragrances that can trigger allergies or hormone disruption.
+There are no hidden ingredients, no unpronounceable chemicals, and no synthetic fragrances that may not suit sensitive or delicate-feeling skin.

 7. Supports Small Businesses and Artisans